Ade2002/C-lang/README.md

 # sqrt()

 this is a mathematical method to calculate the value square root of a given variable, it takes in one argument.

+# ceil()

+this is a mathematical method to calculate the value of a given variable and round it up to the nearest integer, it takes in one argument.

+# floor()

+this is a mathematical method to calculate the value of a given variable and round it down to the nearest integer, it takes in one argument.